 Google Street View looking east on 16th and Grace.
 The building no longer stands.

-Today many of the historic buildings in the old Scriptown no longer stand while some are in disrepair.
-The only time most people come across the name scriptown is upon seeing Scriptown Brewing Company which opened in Historic Blackstone in 2012.
+Today, many of the historic buildings in the old Scriptown no longer stand, while some are in disrepair.
+The only time most people come across the name Scriptown is upon seeing Scriptown Brewing Company, which opened in the Blackstone District in 2014.

 Please feel free to comment to share your thoughts.